 - Employment, median household incomes, and property values are all on the rise in Detroit (Data USA).

-- Home values in Detroit have more than doubled over the past eight years, creating the perfect opportunity to cash out by selling your rental property in Detroit (Zillow)
+- Home values in Detroit have increased by more than 124% over the last 5 years, with sellers seizing the opportunity to sell and turn equity into cash (Zillow).

 1. Sell to your tenant

-When you sell to your tenant, make sure they get preapproved for a mortgage right up front, and use the real estate purchase contract to make sure the rights of the seller and the buyer are fully protected.
+When you sell to your tenant, make sure they get preapproved for a mortgage as soon as possible, and be sure to use the right real estate contract for selling a home in Michigan to ensure that both you and your tenant-buyer are protected.